-- > MAC Address The MAC address of the PC for which you want to reserve an IP address. - > Reserved IP Address - The IP address reserved for the PC by the Router. - > Status - The status of this entry, either Enabled or Disabled.
+MAC Address - The MAC address of the PC for which you want to reserve IP address.

+- > Assigned IP Address The IP address of the router reserved. - > Status - The status of this entry either Enabled or Disabled.

-To Reserve an IP address:
+To Reserve IP addresses:

-- 1. Click the Add New... button.
-Then Figure 4-29 will pop-up. - 2.
-Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address (in dotted-decimal notation) of the computer for which you want to reserve an IP address. - 3.
-Click the Save button.
+- 1. Click the Add New ... button.
+(Pop-up Figure 4-29) - 2.
+Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address in dotted-decimal notation of the computer you wish to add. - 3.
+Click the Save button when finished.